nkanderson/ECE510-challenges/lstm_autoencoder-v0.2.0/README.md

 There may also be design rule violations, related to max slew constraints.

+In order to consider alternate design options, a smaller mac2 variant was created and synthesized using OpenLane2.
+Clock speed improvements were marginal, with a minimum period somewhere around 30ns.
+It seems unlikely this approach is worth pursuing, but it may be worth considering if many mac instances may be used in parallel in the matvec_mul module.

 ## Future Work

 ### Controller for Multiple Layers, Gates, and Weights